-The page numbers and paragraph numbering below refer to the submission local plan, and do not take account of the deletion or addition of text.
+The page numbers and paragraph numbering within the schedule refer to the Local Plan as submitted on the 22nd June 2015, and do not take account of the deletion or addition of text.
+The proposed modifications are set out within the schedule to follow the order of the Plan.